- LED Solutions

 The basement & ground floor car park levels required 24 hour lighting, including emergency lighting.
 159 T8 fluorescent tubes and 6 compact fluorescent lights were replaced with 104 Chamaeleon lights, including 19 emergency lights, generating lighting levels above those specified in the Australian standards for car park driveways.

-From left: Fluorescent lights at car park entry and Chamaeleon LED lights post retrofit
+From first to last: Fluorescent lights at car park entry and Chamaeleon LED lights post retrofit

 The ceiling mounted 10 chip Chamaeleon light was specified by Enlighten’s Robert Filipovic following a site audit and installed by Delmore Electriks.